syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 ## Assembly deployment

-After installing the Essential Studio for Xamarin, find all the required assemblies in the installation folders,
+After installing the Essential Studio® for Xamarin, find all the required assemblies in the installation folders,

 {Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib}